docker-mailserver/docker-mailserver/README.md

 - 1 vCore
 - 512MB RAM

-**Note:** You'll need to deactivate some services like ClamAV to be able to run on a host with 512MB of RAM.
+- You'll need to deactivate some services like ClamAV to be able to run on a host with 512MB of RAM.
 Even with 1G RAM you may run into problems without swap, see [FAQ](https://docker-mailserver.github.io/docker-mailserver/edge/faq/#what-system-requirements-are-required-to-run-docker-mailserver-effectively).

 ## Usage